amymainyc/QandAi-public/README.md

 ### Hosting
 I could not host this bot on Heroku due to their memory limit.
 If you'd like to run a version of this bot on your machine, follow the instructions below.
 <br>
-Open the "config.json" file and insert the bot token, client id, and guild id.
-Then run the following commands in your terminal.
+- Open the "config.json" file and insert the bot token, client id, and guild id.
+- Run the following commands in your terminal.
 ```
 > pip install -r requirements.txt
 > python3 bot.py